anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/integrations.md

 * **Social Ad Platforms**: Connect platforms like Meta (Facebook & Instagram), TikTok, LinkedIn, Pinterest, and more.
 * **Search Ad Platforms**: Integrate with Google Ads, Microsoft Advertising, and other search marketing channels.
 * **Programmatic Platforms**: Pull in data from Demand-Side Platforms (DSPs) like Google Display & Video 360, The Trade Desk, and others.
-* **Connected TV (CTV) Platforms**: Measure the impact of your CTV advertising from providers like Roku, Hulu, and more.
+* **Connected TV (CTV) Platforms**: Measure the impact of your CTV advertising from providers like Vibe, Universal Ads, and more.
 * **Data Platforms**: Sync your data warehouses and business intelligence tools, such as Google BigQuery, Snowflake, and Amazon Redshift.
 * **E-commerce Platforms**: Integrate your online store data from platforms like Shopify, Magento, and WooCommerce.
 * **Marketing Automation Platforms**: Connect CRM and messaging platforms like Braze, Iterable, and Hubspot.